“I need a place to stay and I have no money”

 People who shy away from this option often do so because they think it’s not safe.
 But think of it this way: these people open their door to strangers!
 Plus, Couchsurfing has several levels of verification that ensure the quality of a host.
 They also have a system of review, both for the host and the guest.
 It’s really an amazing way to build yourself a network of friends across the globe!

-- Send requests only to people with a profile picture and a thoroughly filled profiled: that’s a minimum guarantee that they are involved in the network.
+- Send requests only to people with a profile picture and a thoroughly filled profile: it’s a (sort of) guarantee that they are involved in the network.

 See this accommodation option as a way to stay at someone’s house and learn more about their culture, stories, and experiences.